 The section shall have the power to alter, amend, or revise these Bylaws as follows:

-The board shall appoint a three person bylaws committee consisting of section members in good standing to generate and/or review any proposed alterations or revisions, and provide their analysis on the impact of the proposed amendments to the Board of Directors.
+The board shall appoint a three-person bylaws committee consisting of section members in good standing to generate and/or review any proposed alterations or revisions, and provide their analysis on the impact of the proposed amendments to the Board of Directors.
 The Board of Directors shall review the information provided by the bylaws committee, make any revisions deemed necessary, and by a 2/3 vote of the board members present verify the proposed amendments are acceptable.

 The Board of Directors approved amendments and analyses shall be submitted in writing to the executive director of the association by February 1 in a form prescribed by the Constitution, Bylaws, and Resolutions Committee.